UV in Ny-Ålesund

 GUV-511 is a filter instrument from Biospherical Instruments Inc., USA, which measures global surface irradiance in 5 channels.
 There are 4 channels in the UV area, with central wavelengths of 305 nm, 313 nm, 320 nm, 340 nm and 380 nm.
 The band width is ca 10 nm.

 The instrument is temperature stabilised at 40°C and has a temporal resolution of 1 minute.

 Using algorithms from Dahlback (1996), it is possible to calculate CIE doses, spectral UV from 290 to 400 nm, total column ozone, UV ground albedo and cloud optical thickness.

 The measuring method requires UV radiation and the measurements are more unreliable if the cloud cover is thick and the sun low.
 The measurements are most unreliable in the winter months (15 September to 15 March) due to low solar intensity.

 The GUV instrument is calibrated once a year against a mobile reference instrument.
-The Norwegian Radiation Protection Authority is responsible for calibrating the reference instrument.
+The Norwegian Radiation and Nuclear Safety Authority is responsible for calibrating the reference instrument.

 Status and trend

 The ozone layer protects plants, animals and humans from harmful UV radiation from the sun.